Data Warehouse Tutorial

 Cloud based data warehouses introduce better ways to extract information from data and analyze it.
 They make data warehousing accessible and effective not only for large and well-funded enterprises, but also small and medium businesses.

 Instead of spending months and millions of dollars to setup a monolithic Enterprise Data Warehouse, it is now possible to set up a cloud-based data warehouse in days, starting from a few hundred dollars per month in managed services and cloud-based storage.

-Furthermore, new technology is automating the data warehouse.
-Data warehouse automation accelerates routine tasks and reduces the repetitive, manual efforts associated with each step of a data warehouse lifecycle.
-Automation provides new ways to:
+Furthermore, new technology is revolutionizing the data warehouse by accelerating routine tasks and reducing the repetitive, manual effort associated with each step of a data warehouse lifecycle.
+These next-gen data warehouses provide new ways to:

 - Explore source data

 - Prepare and optimize data

 - Create ETL or ELT pipelines on the fly

 - Manage deployments